--> A Palm Springs Insider's Guide - Visit Palm Springs tag-img

 las casuelas

-Other restaurants include Thai House, Pomme Frite and Sol Agave.
+Other restaurants include Thai House, Pomme Frite, and Sol Agave.

 Cross the street at Baristo.